 These decisions must all take place in real time, which necessitates automation technology and real-time integration between all of your systems, including those of your external providers.

 Fulfill orders locally through ship-from-store and in-store pickup

 Take advantage of local inventory to reduce delivery costs.
 Use data and data analytics to understand where and when each delivery option and its connected systems (inventory, warehouse, transportation management systems) will be the most cost effective.
-Then, set up your delivery flows and resources (inventory, drivers, fleets and other teams) and systems accordingly in order to offer better shipping prices – or no price at all – in competitive time frames.
+Then, set up your on demand delivery flows and resources (inventory, drivers, fleets and other teams) and systems accordingly in order to offer better shipping prices – or no price at all – in competitive time frames.

 Driver Visibility and Data

-Digital Proof of Delivery, digital bar code scanning, and real-time driver tracking apps are all features that help businesses keep track of delivery fulfillment.
-It can also reduce the customer support teams’ workload by verifying exactly where and when deliveries took place – and if they didn’t take place, can explain why not.
+Digital proof of delivery, digital bar code scanning, and real-time driver tracking apps are all features that help businesses keep track of delivery fulfillment.
+They can also reduce the customer support teams’ workload by verifying exactly where and when deliveries took place – and if they didn’t take place, can explain why not.

 Customer Communications, Tracking and Alerts

-When a driver is running late, or something unexpected happens, customers should be alerted through automated push notifications.
+When a driver is running late, or something unexpected happens, customers should be alerted through automated push notifications or via an on demand delivery app.
 This will prevent anxiety on the customer’s part, without requiring additional work from drivers or other teams.